What is EVLA?

 The EVLA procedure

 Once you are lying comfortably on the treatment table, the skin of the legs will be thoroughly cleaned with disinfectant followed by the application of sterile drapes.
 The doctor will use an ultrasound scanner throughout the procedure to accurately visualise the location of the veins at all times.
-Local anaesthetic is injected into the marked entry point followed by insertion of a hollow needle into the vein.
-A thin wire also known as a guide wire is then carefully passed through the hollow needle and into the diseased vein that is responsible for the valve dysfunction.
+A local anaesthetic is injected into the marked entry point followed by the insertion of a hollow needle into the vein.
+A thin wire, also known as a guidewire is then carefully passed through the hollow needle and into the diseased vein that is responsible for the valve dysfunction.

 Our doctors commonly get asked what happens to the blood that used to flow in the vein that has been treated with EVLA.
-These diseased veins were not working correctly to begin with and so blood would be carried through other more healthier veins.
+These diseased veins were not working correctly, to begin with, and so blood would be carried through other healthier veins.

 What happens after EVLA?

-After the treatment has been completed, your nurse will apply a well fitting compression stocking and you’ll be shown how to wear them and how long for and what symptoms to expect in the post operative period.
-As part of the treatment protocol you will need to walk for 5 to 10 minutes in the recovery suite to minimise the risk of DVT and this must take place prior to you being discharged from the clinic.
-We advise all patients not to drive to or from the clinic, you should have a responsible adult to take you home, however you will be fine to drive following the day of treatment.
+After the treatment has been completed, your nurse will apply a well-fitting compression stocking and you’ll be shown how to wear them and how long and what symptoms to expect in the post-operative period.
+As part of the treatment protocol, you will need to walk for 5 to 10 minutes in the recovery suite to minimise the risk of DVT and this must take place prior to you being discharged from the clinic.
+We advise all patients not to drive to or from the clinic, you should have a responsible adult take you home, however you will be fine to drive following the day of treatment.
 Any long haul flights should be avoided for at least one month following the procedure, short flights of less than 90 minutes should be okay but please check with your doctor beforehand.

 Post-operative compression stockings need to be applied continuously for one week.
 During this period, you should refrain from swimming and any strenuous activities such as weightlifting, your doctor will give you further advice on which activities to avoid during the first week.

-After this it is common to experience a tight sensation to the leg as the veins reduce in size.
-It is completely normal to expect some bruising and swelling affecting the legs and in most cases this Bruising is very mild but in some cases can be severe but is not a cause of any adverse outcomes.
+After this, it is common to experience a tight sensation in the leg as the veins reduce in size.
+It is completely normal to expect some bruising and swelling affecting the legs and in most cases, this bruising is very mild but in some cases can be severe but is not a cause of any adverse outcomes.

 The great advantage of EVLA treatment for varicose veins is that very few patients experience any significant discomfort following treatment and everyone can return to their normal activities of daily living immediately.
 A very small proportion of patients may experience some moderate discomfort which requires them to refrain from work duties for a few days.
 For most patients that develop significant pain and discomfort, this usually develops around one week after treatment as the treated veins begin to be absorbed by the body naturally and is most commonly described as a tightness sensation.

-It is not uncommon to still notice the varicose veins on the leg at the six week mark although in most cases they are much smaller compared with before.
-In some cases they can look just as prominent as compared with the full treatment but this does not indicate a failure of EVLA treatment.
+It is not uncommon to still notice the varicose veins on the leg at the six-week mark although in most cases they are much smaller compared with before.
+In some cases, they can look just as prominent as compared with the full treatment but this does not indicate a failure of EVLA treatment.
 The purpose of EVLA is to address the valve failure in the deep veins of the leg which causes varicose veins.
-The vast majority of patients will still require either ultrasound guided foam sclerotherapy or vein phlebectomies to address the prominent veins found just under the skin surface.
+The vast majority of patients will still require either ultrasound-guided foam sclerotherapy or vein phlebectomy to address the prominent veins found just under the skin surface.
 All treatments require the subsequent application of leg compression stockings for a minimum of one week.